MantasVis/ChatRoom/README.md

 # About

 The server for the instant messaging app.
+This is where the clients can connect to begin chatting.
+If you're looking for the client app click [here](https://mantasvis.github.io/ChatRoomClient/)

 ## Features